desimetallica/week5-escalation-lab/README.md

 - Service-mediated role assumption
 - Privilege boundary crossing

 This sequence is the detection anchor.
-The detection goal is to reconstruct the escalation using raw CloudTrail events.

 ### 1. Detect Role Delegation